malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness.md

 ![state machine](files/A-theory-of-consciousness-state-machine.png)

-In the diagram above, the Logic Processing box represents what is likely the bulk of the brain and where non-conscious mental processes produce meaningful results from the received senses and internal input [Nisbett1977].
+In the diagram above, the Logic Processing box represents what is likely the bulk of the brain and where non-conscious mental processes produce meaningful results from the received senses and internal input (Nisbett & Wilson, 1977).
 While it is an oversimplification, the logic processing components are treated as largely stateless, in that they merely compute a result given the inputs.
 It is further assumed that we can think of multiple logic components of the brain as a single aggregate.

 In the terminology of Daniel Kahneman, the logic processing components on their own are of the form of _System 1_ thought (_Fast Thinking_), while the net result of multiple steps being executed by the state machine form _System 2_ thought (_Slow Thinking_).